 It’s a show that emphasizes the power of belief and optimism, which means it’s a show where its characters will go out of their way to help each other and they’ll specifically go big when the person is deserving.
 And Nate is deserving–he wouldn’t get an average promotion, he’d be given the opportunity to see the entire team celebrating the big break alongside him.
 He’d get to see someone like Rebecca acknowledge that he is valuable and incredibly important to all of them.
 He’d get Ted and Coach Beard dramatically bestowing him with the whistle.

-It’s a big deal because Nate is a big deal and it’s an important moment because, on this show, little things get blown up (pun intended) into worthwhile celebrations as a means of making milestones that much more memorable.
+It’s a big deal because Nathan Shelley is a big deal and it’s an important moment because, on this show, little things get blown up (pun intended) into worthwhile celebrations as a means of making milestones that much more memorable.
 And we wouldn’t have it any other way.

 Gissane (pronounced Geese-enny) or, as people often call her, "Goose," is a Christ fan above all and a romance enthusiast who's taken her Master's degree in English and love for essays into writing lengthy analyses about pop culture.